-- Make sure clothes are pressed and clean
+- Make sure your clothes are pressed and clean

 - Always polish your shoes

-- Check bottom of shoes for holes and stickers
+- Check the bottom of your shoes for holes and stickers

-- Hair should be neat, trimmed and clean
+- Your hair should be neat, trimmed and clean

-- Nails should be short and clean; women: avoid bright colors or decals on nails
+- Your nails should be short and clean; women should avoid bright colors or decals on their nails

 - Cover visible tattoos; remove piercings (except ears, for women)

 While your appearance, image and style won't land you a job, it certainly can hurt you getting the job you want.
 Make sure you present yourself in a way that's consistent with your values and interests ("I enjoy wearing a suit") and is appropriate to the situation.

 Find the Right Veteran Job